Skip to main content

 resolve_sync_conflict

-Resolve data synchronization conflicts between local and remote entity versions using strategies like local preference, remote preference, or manual resolution.
+Resolve synchronization conflicts between local and remote entity versions using strategies such as preferring local, remote, or manual resolution.

 Instructions